TheWeeWum/GitLab2/README.md

 # GitLab2

-## Lab 2 for Neueda training for citi bank
+## Lab 2 for Neueda Training as part of Citi Training Program